stacks-network/stacks/README.md

 - [DHT mirror](https://github.com/blockstack/dht-mirror), software that improves read/write performance for the Blockstore DHT.

 Most of these repositories are under heavy development and we appreciate any feedback, bug reports, or code contributions!

+## Blockstack vs. DNS

+A detailed discussion of differences is [here](https://blockstack.org/docs/blockstack-vs-dns).

+## Blockstack vs. Namecoin

+A detailed discussion of differences is [here](https://blockstack.org/docs/blockstack-vs-namecoin).

 ## Community